SVP, Corporate Communications

 "My business advisor told me that if I didn't get a better IT solution, she would simply quit!" said Kelly Baker, founder and managing director.
 "She said it half in jest, but she was serious.
 Our whole premise in building this company was to do as much as possible with as few people as possible.
 We needed the best system out there.
-Once we learned about NetSuite, we realized that it was what we were looking for.
+Once we learned about NetSuite, we realised that it was what we were looking for.
 It was the only way for a company like ours to growth and thrive."

 NetSuite became the obvious choice for many reasons.
 First, a fast-growing new company like Edible Blooms needed a system that would scale and that could be accessed from each of its expanding locations and by employees on the road.
 NetSuite's Software as a Service (SaaS) architecture allows new users accessibility wherever and whenever needed, with no new capital requirements or software to purchase and install.
 Secondly, with NetSuite, Edible Blooms no longer suffers from the pain of having critical business information residing in multiple applications, which wasted time due to duplicate data entry and resulted in complicated communications and delayed reporting, and hindered company agility and growth.
 In contrast, NetSuite integrates accounting / ERP, CRM and Ecommerce into a single system; employees can then access real-time key performance indicators (KPIs) using role-based dashboards.
 Finally, NetSuite provides enterprise functionality that meets the specific needs of large wholesale-distributors and retailers, including multi-location inventory, advanced shipping and Amazon.com-like Ecommerce functionality—at a fraction of the cost of a typical ERP system.